erikthedeveloper/nodejs-math-slinger/README.md

 ## Run Tests

-`npm test` will set `NODE_ENV=test` and run all tests.
+`npm test` sets `NODE_ENV=test` and runs all tests.
+`npm test -- --watch` runs tests and watches files for changes.
+`npm run lint` will lint the project using [ESLint](http://eslint.org/) and the rules defined in `.eslintrc`.

 ![image](https://cloud.githubusercontent.com/assets/1240178/10477586/8696f3e0-7214-11e5-9eec-30d5957e03ac.png)

 ```
   Math Evaluator Service [integration]
     GET /math
       ✓ expects expression in query string
       ✓ should accept and evaluate a basic addition expression
       ✓ should accept and evaluate a lengthy addition expression
       ✓ should reject invalid expressions
-    POST /evaluate
-      ✓ should accept and evaluate a basic addition expression
-      ✓ should accept and evaluate a lengthy addition expression
+      ✓ should only accept GET requests
+    POST /evaluate @deprecated
-      ✓ should reject invalid expressions
+      ✓ should return 404 NOT FOUND

   MathBot - Requester of Mathematical Solutions
     ✓ Accepts options and is humanized via "name"